At a Glance

 Well, almost.
 First they have to set one up.
 The designers choose a piece of music and load it into the computer system.
 Then each of the water-shooting devices and the lights are accessible through a quick click of the mouse so they can decide the most advantageous moments to use those Extreme Shooters.
-Once the whole thing has been programmed and saved, a show operator, located in a booth just above the Hyde Bellagio balcony, can pull up any show from the menu and basically press play.
+Once the whole thing has been programmed and saved, a show operator can pull up any show from the menu and basically press play.
 The computer does most of the rest of the work (although to say that diminishes the accomplishments of the folks who are running all of this, which is not what I intend in the least).

 I was lucky enough to get an up-close show played just for me off their normal schedule – Sinatra’s “Luck be a Lady” pounded through the sound system as the Oarsmen danced and the various Shooters blasted the columns of water high into the air for more than five minutes.
 The word incredible doesn’t even come close.

 The Fountains of Bellagio run Monday through Friday every half hour from 3pm until 8pm and then every 15 minutes from 8pm until midnight.
 Saturday shows happen every 30 minutes from noon until 8pm and then every 15 minutes until midnight.
 Sunday shows begin at 11am and run every half hour until 7pm and then every 15 minutes from then until midnight.
 The schedule may vary and high winds can bring about cancellations since they don’t want to be knocking people out of the Eiffel Tower across the street by accident.